kelvin-wenjie-zhang/Computer_Network/2_TCP_Reliable_Data_Transfer/README.txt

    - The TcpPacket class contains get() and set() functions for each variables.

    b) The states typically visited by a sender and receiver:
-   - Sender’s sent packet has ACK 0 all the time, because sender does not ACK anything.
+   - Sender√ïs sent packet has ACK 0 all the time, because sender does not ACK anything.
-   - Then sender would implement as wait-and-stop mechanism, i.e. the sender would send one packet at a time, and wait for the receiver’s ACK packet.
+   - Then sender would implement as wait-and-stop mechanism, i.e. the sender would send one packet at a time, and wait for the receiver√ïs ACK packet.

    c) The loss recovery mechanism:
    - The loss packet would cause the time-out event of the sender, which causes the sender to retransmit the